USAFA-ECE/ece386-book/book/b5-final/final-project.md

 >
 > **Shrek:** Yeah, right before they burst into flame!

-While it worked for Shrek, we are going to have checkpoints that help guide you to a working final product!
+While just having something on the TODO list worked for Shrek, we are going to have checkpoints that help guide you to a working final product!

 1. Design
-2. Edge AI component
+2. LLM processing component
-3. LLM processing component
+3. Edge AI component
 4. Networking component
 5. Final demonstration